Steve Marino (golfer)

-Stephen Paul Marino, Jr. (born March 10, 1980) is an American professional golfer who played on the PGA Tour.
+Stephen Paul Marino Jr. (born March 10, 1980) is an American professional golfer who played on the PGA Tour.

-Early life, education, early golf
+Early life

 A military brat, Marino was born in Altus, Oklahoma, where his father, Steve Sr., was stationed as a navigator in the U.S. Air Force.
 The family moved to Alaska when he was an infant, and later to Ohio and Alabama.
 In 1991, they relocated to Fairfax, Virginia, a suburb southwest of Washington, D.C., where they continue to reside.